The goal of the LEAD program is to move students towards immediate engagement with what they are learning rather than

-The LEAD Program uses a unique blend of online learning, seminars, retreats, practicums, book reading, and Scripture memorization, all guided by a Cohort Director and processed in a cohort of peers, in order to equip men and women to take their ministry leadership to the next level.
+The LEAD Program uses a unique blend of online learning, seminars, retreats, practicums, book reading, and Scripture memorization.
+The entire journey is guided by a certified Cohort Director and processed in a cohort of peers.
+We want to help equip you as well as other men and women to take their ministry leadership to the next level.

 Students work through the LEAD Program in small groups called cohorts.
 Cohorts are made up of 5-8 people who meet once a month for Cohort Gatherings.
 Students may be able to meet locally, or join digitally because of distance.
 Every cohort is led by a trained Cohort Director.

 The LEAD Program is 5 semesters broken down over two and a half years.
 A semester is made up of 6 months, with students having new assignments and meetings every month.
 Every semester ends with a one month break before the next semester begins.